Methodology

 To be included in the measure, students have to be recorded in sustained participation in all of the first two terms of the year at one or more education destinations.
 This encourages schools and colleges to support and prepare their students to progress to a destination that offers sustained engagement.

-Sustained participation is defined to be between October 2021 and March 2022 in the 2021/22 academic year, as this addresses change at the start of the academic year, where students may switch courses or start later.
-It is also the measurement period that is closest to the point at which the student left their former school or college, so is the period over which the institution has most influence.
+Sustained participation in the most recent release is defined to be between October 2022 and March 2023 in the 2022/23 academic year, as this addresses change at the start of the academic year, where students may switch courses or start later.
+This period is also the measurement period that is closest to the point at which the student left their former school or college, so is the period over which the institution has most influence.
 Sustained participation was mainly calculated using recorded start and end dates for their participation within each of the relevant datasets.

 Calculation of sustained participation in the ILR, HESA and school census